astral-sh/uv/docs/concepts/projects/config.md

 ## Project packaging

+As discussed in [build systems](#build-systems), a Python project must be built to be installed.
+This process is generally referred to as "packaging".

+You probably need a package if you want to:

+- Add commands to the project
+- Distribute the project to others
+- Use a `src` and `test` layout
+- Write a library

+You probably _do not_ need a package if you are:

+- Writing scripts
+- Building a simple application
+- Using a flat layout

 While uv usually uses the declaration of a [build system](#build-systems) to determine if a project should be packaged, uv also allows overriding this behavior with the [`tool.uv.package`](../../reference/settings.md#package) setting.